gangdong/gangdong.github.io/_posts/2019-12-21-Fingerprint-framework03.markdown

 } hw_device_t;
 ```
-except that, this header file also declares the module name and two important functions.
+Besides, this header file also declares the module name and two important functions.
+**hardware.h**
 ```c
 /**
  * Name of the hal_module_info